 Underwriting Site Improvement Bonds

-Underwriting these bonds requires special experience and markets.
-Many bond companies have had bad experience with these bonds.
-Additionally, many developers are highly leveraged which presents challenges for some bond companies.
+Underwriting these developer bonds requires special experience and surety bond markets.
+Many surety bond companies have had bad loss experience with developer bonds.
+Additionally, many developers are highly leveraged which presents challenges for some surety bond companies.
 Underwriters will also want to verify that the financing is in place for the project.
 Typically, they will want a letter from the bank showing that the loan for the project has been funded.
-MG Surety Bonds has many markets that understand the nature of these bonds and write them freely for good companies.
+MG Surety Bonds has many surety bond markets that understand the nature of these developer bonds and write them freely for good companies.

 What to Look for in a Site Development Bond Company

-The Subdivision Agreement or Municipality Statute will outline the requirements for the Surety company writing your bond.
-Many will require that your Surety be rated “A-“ or better by the rating agency A.M.
+The Subdivision Agreement or Municipality Statute will outline the requirements for the surety bond company writing your developer bond.
+Many will require that your surety bond company be rated “A-“ or better by the rating agency A.M.
 Best.
 You can check that here (registration required).
-Owners, Developers and Contractors should be very suspicious about using a bond with a lesser rating.
-Most contracts will also require your Surety to be listed on the U.S. Department of Treasury’s Circular 570 which you can check here.
+Owners, Developers and Contractors should be very suspicious about using a surety bond company with a lesser rating.
+Most contracts will also require your surety bond company to be listed on the U.S. Department of Treasury’s Circular 570 which you can check here.
 This is sometimes shorted as a “T-Listing”.
-Additionally, all parties involved would be better off to use a bond company that likes and understand Developers.
-This will make getting a bond faster and easier.
+Additionally, all parties involved would be better off to use a surety bond company that likes and understand Developers.
+This will make getting a developer bond faster and easier.

 We are a company that supports our customers by providing them with the surety bonds they need to thrive.
 We are not just internet marketers or insurance agents.
 We are surety bond experts.
 Our team has over 100 years of combined experience and has access to all major bond companies.